Yasi92/Happy-Pet/README.md

     * If the wish list is not empty, the heart icon color turns red and if not, the color is set to black.
     * The shopping cart icon shows the total amount of added products.
     * If the bag is not empty, the shopping cart icon color turns blue and if not, the color is set to black.
-    * The main product navbar displays different categories of the products and when it is hovered over, a dropdown list of subcategories will be displayed.
+    * The main product navbar displays different categories of the products and when it has hovered over, a dropdown list of subcategories will be displayed.
-    * Small icons of every main category is added for the purpose of UI design.
+    * Small icons of every main category are added for the purpose of UI design.
     * On iPad and mobile devices, the main product navbar will be collapsed to a burger button on top of the page.